James-Fleming12/EvidentialHDC/README.md

    augmentation variant is the leading lever to raise the fog/crosstalk ceiling.
    The dircons decoupling variant (Iterations 16-19) is the current best lead for a higher crosstalk ceiling than DGLSS++ while keeping a label-free lever (BN TTA).
+3. Label-free TTA (Pillar 2, Section 3) is the method: gated prototype updates that raise mIoU on the healthy conditions, with the detection signal (Section 4.2) deciding where it is sufficient.
+The TTA machinery is the efficiency lever, not the whole answer.
-3. Backprop-free active learning (Pillar 2, Section 4) is the primary framework: rank the dense per-class clusters with the detection signal, query one point per cluster under a strict label-or-don't gate, and re-estimate the prototypes from the labeled cluster representatives.
-This closes the residual gap on the conditions where the label-free thread is capped, because it supplies the missing class labels.
+4. Backprop-free active learning (Pillar 3, Section 5) is the fill-in for the conditions the detection signal routes to it: rank the dense per-class clusters, query one point per cluster under a strict label-or-don't gate, and re-estimate the prototypes from the labeled cluster representatives.
+This closes the residual gap on fog/crosstalk, because it supplies the missing class labels.
-4. Label-free TTA (Pillar 3, Section 5.5) is used WHERE active learning is not
-   needed: the conditions where the label-free gap-closed is high enough that the label budget would be wasted.
-This keeps the TTA machinery as the efficiency lever, not the whole answer.
-5. Balanced allocation of the label budget across classes is folded into Pillar 2, to be engaged once the active-learning updates produce headroom to harvest.
+5. Balanced allocation of the label budget across classes is folded into Pillar 3, to be engaged once the active-learning updates produce headroom to harvest.